conda/conda/docs/source/user-guide/configuration/enable-tab-completion.rst

          conda install

-To get tab completion in zsh, see `conda-zsh-completion
+To get tab completion in Zsh, see `conda-zsh-completion
 <https://github.com/esc/conda-zsh-completion>`_.